wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## External calendar event

-A single session or an instance of recurring session that appears in a calendar.
+A single session or an instance of a recurring session that appears in a calendar.
 For example, an appointment or a class session.

 ## External calendar provider

-The 3rd-party service that provides an external calendar such as, [Google](https://developers.google.com/calendar/api/guides/overview), [Apple](https://developer.apple.com/documentation/foundation/calendar), or [Microsoft](https://learn.microsoft.com/en-us/graph/api/resources/calendar?view=graph-rest-1.0).
+The 3rd-party service that provides an external calendar such as [Google](https://developers.google.com/calendar/api/guides/overview), [Apple](https://developer.apple.com/documentation/foundation/calendar), or [Microsoft](https://learn.microsoft.com/en-us/graph/api/resources/calendar?view=graph-rest-1.0).